 Independent Drivers Guild

 The Independent Drivers Guild is the largest rideshare driver organization in the nation, organizing for drivers’ rights, fair pay and better working conditions.
 We are Uber and Lyft workers united for a fair industry.
 Together, we’ve won landmark victories that put billions of dollars in drivers’ pockets.

-The Independent Drivers Guild is a Machinists Union, we represent 80,000 for-hire drivers in New York City and advocate for over 250,000 drivers across NY, NJ, New England, and IL, including more than 80,000 for-hire vehicle drivers in New York City.
+The Independent Drivers Guild is a Machinists Union, we represent 80,000 for-hire drivers in New York City and advocate for over 250,000 drivers across NY, NJ, CT, MA, IL, and FL.
 We are driver-led and driver-powered.
 Our primary mission is to unite drivers to fight for the right to collectively bargain which is the only way to stop the exploitation and give drivers the power to negotiate better pay and working conditions.

 Since 2016, the IDG has been leading the fight to empower drivers in advocating for a more fair industry, a livable wage, a safe working environment, and driver-friendly policies.

 Through advocacy, direct action (including the largest U.S. gig worker protest to date), and a lot of perseverance, the IDG has achieved landmark victories for rideshare drivers:

 - Tipping Option: When Uber entered the market, they believed that drivers did not deserve tips and did not even make it an option on their app.
 IDG fought to make it not only optional but mandatory for any app company that wants to operate in New York City